-When you start shopping for sheets, you may notice that there’s a huge selection of sheets out there from materials to styles to manufacturers.
-The Malouf Woven Tencel Sheets aren’t like any other sheets that may pop up in your searches.
+When you shop for sheets, you’ll notice that there’s a huge selection of sheets out there, from materials to styles to manufacturers.
+The Malouf Woven Tencel Sheets aren’t like any other sheets that may pop up in your search.
 These aren’t made from high-quality Egyptian cotton, nor do they have a high thread count.
 Those terms don’t really apply.

 In fact, the only one that might is “sateen.”
 These sheets are made with a sateen weave, which creates its smooth and silky feel.
 While thread count isn’t all that important, these are a 300-thread count set.
 That’s right – not 600, or 1,000.
 So, you may be surprised that these linens are softer and more durable than you’d expect.
 To get the full rundown on what to expect of this sheet set and what others think of them, keep reading.

 What are These Sheets from Malouf Really Like?

 My set came in the mail quickly enough.
 And the packaging is pretty much what I expected.
 The sheets were neatly packaged in a box with a clear top lid, so I could see the color I chose.
 I also noticed that these linens are made of 100 percent Tencel.
 Why is that important?
 Manufacturers can get away with calling their product Tencel with only 30 percent made from the wood-based fibers.

 One of the first things I do when I receive new sheets is to get them in the washer and then make my bed.
 After all, they may feel soft right out of the package, but it matters more to me how they’re going to feel after being washed and dried.
 I followed the instructions and used the cool water setting and dried them on low.
 I pulled them out of the dryer promptly and made my bed.